gSchool/DEV-NEW-PYTHON-PRECOURSE/challenges/148-list-to-dict.md

 * type: code-snippet
 * language: python3.6
 * id: 5c6e257b-c85d-4a59-9df2-777bc47d4d92
-* title: convert_array_to_object3.md
+* title: convert_list_to_dict3.md

 ### !question

-Write a function called "transformEmployeeData" that transforms some employee data from one format to another.
+Write a function called "transform_employee_data" that transforms some employee data from one format to another.

 The argument will look like this: